polkadot-js/extension/README.md

 - [extension](packages/extension/) - All the injection and background processing logic (the main entry)
 - [extension-ui](packages/extension-ui/) - The UI components for the extension, do build up the popup
 - [extension-dapp](packages/extension-dapp/) - A convenience wrapper to work with the injected objects, simplifying data extraction for any dapp that wishes to integrate the extension (or any extension that supports the interface)
+- [extension-inject](packages/extension-inject/) - A convience wrapper that allows extension developers to inject their extension for use by dapp developers

 ## Dapp developers